zerynth/docs/docs/reference/guide/docs/seqmap.md

 The operations in the following table are supported by most sequence types,both mutable and immutable.

 This table lists the sequence operations sorted in ascending priority.
-In the table, n, i, j and k are sequences of the same type, *n*, *i*, *j* and *k* are integers and  is an arbitrary object that meets any type and value restrictions imposed by .
+In the table, n, i, j and  are sequences of the same type, *n*, *i*, *j* and *k* are integers and  is an arbitrary object that meets any type and value restrictions imposed by .

 The `in` and `not in` operations have the same priorities as thecomparison operations.
 The `+` (concatenation) and `*` (repetition)operations have the same priority as the corresponding numeric operations.